sweetybsayani/Windows-Memory-Digital-Forensics-Lab/README.md

 # Windows-Memory-Digital-Forensics-Lab
-This lab provides hands-on experience with memory forensics to detect Dark Kittens malware in a compromised Windows system.
-Learn how to analyze memory dumps to identify malicious artifacts, processes, and network connections using industry-standard tools.

-# Windows Memory Forensics Lab

 ## Overview
 This lab provides hands-on experience with memory forensics to detect Dark Kittens malware in a compromised Windows system.
 Learn how to analyze memory dumps to identify malicious artifacts, processes, and network connections using industry-standard tools.